 The price for this new-found freedom is that employees are now expected to be always online and available anytime, regardless of their location.
 On the flipside of this coin, a cloud approach is becoming an essential tool to attract the kind of talent that enterprises need to be competitive.

-Cloud, mobility and security have become incredibly desirable.
+Cloud, mobility and security have become incredibly important.
 Essentially, cloud-based technologies not only unlock efficiencies, but also allow a company to become more innovative, agile, and mobile.

-As the digital transformation gathers pace, anyone with an idea can create a virtual startup consisting of team members scattered around the world.
+As digital transformation gathers pace, anyone with an idea can create a virtual start-up consisting of team members scattered around the world.
 Without meeting in the physical sense, they can disrupt an entire industry.